Evpok/modernconfstyles/README.md

 I do try to stay as close as possible to the original templates, so this might or might not be an issue of copyright infrigement, depending on the copyright policy and moral stance you take.
 However, this is done in good faith, in the spirit of sharing tools to make life easier for authors, and in no way to harm the original template providers, nor to imply any criticism of their considerable work.

-The bottom line is: if you are a copyright holder and want to claim rights on anything provided here, please contact me before unleashing your lawyers.
+The bottom line is: if you are a copyright holder and want to claim rights on anything provided here, please contact me before unleashing your k̶r̶a̶k̶e̶n̶s̶ lawyers.

 ---

-<a id="note1" href="#noteref1">1.</a> Depending on your country, your taste and your stance on profanity.
+<a id="note1" href="#noteref1">1.</a> Depending on your country, your personal tastes and your stance on profanity.